Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project04/README.md

-# P-3 Distributed Key-Value Store
+# P-4 Distributed Key-Value Store with Paxos

 ## Overview

 This project implements a basic multi-threaded server which serves as a key-value store and responds to the requests made by clients using Remote Method Invocation in Java.
 The remote object is binded to rmiregistry created before starting the server.
-Multiple servers can be replicated and client can acces any of them to perform consistent operations on the system.
+Multiple servers can be replicated and client can access any of them to perform consistent operations on the system.

+The system is fault-tolerant to fail-stop failures caused by random crashes on the server.
+Paxos algorithm is implemented to achieve consensus when atleast half of the servers are running as expected.
+Random server crashes are also simulated to understand the true working of Paxos Algorithm.

 ## List of Features of the Client
 These are the features of the client applications: